 All clients of Community Alcohol Information Program are entitled to courteous, confidential, respectful and professional treatment.

-CAIP does not discriminate against any person coming to our program for services regardless of race, ethnicity, age, gender, sexual orientation, physical or mental handicap, human immunodeficiency virus status, language proficiency, ability to pay, or in any manner prohibited by local, state, or federal laws.
+CAIP at Headrest does not discriminate against any person coming to our program for services regardless of race, ethnicity, age, gender, sexual orientation, physical or mental handicap, human immunodeficiency virus status, language proficiency, ability to pay, or in any manner prohibited by local, state, or federal laws.